A kernel log-rank test of independence for right-censored data: Additional experiments

 \subsection{Dependent censoring and varying censoring rates}

-We now test how the wild bootstrap test using the kernel log-rank statistic performs under varying censoring distributions.
-In particular we parametrize the censoring distributions and vary the parameters to find estimate the power of each method when 15, 30, 45, 60, 75, 90 or 100\% of the observations is uncensored.
-We compare power and type 1 error to methods such as optHSIC (Opt) and Cox-proportional-hazards Likelihood ratio test (Cph).
+We now illustrate the performance of the wild bootstrap test using the kernel log-rank statistic when the censoring rate varies, and when the censoring time depends on the covariate.
+In particular, we parametrize the censoring distributions and vary the parameters to estimate the power of each method when 15, 30, 45, 60, 75, 90 or 100\% of the observations are uncensored.
 We study the type 1 error rate in Section \ref{sec:appendix:varying_censoring_type1} and the power in Section \ref{sec:appendix:varying_censoring_power}.